SandraT22/CapstoneProject/README.md

 <li> Research on how to write a project proposal 9/16: https://www.scribbr.com/dissertation/research-proposal/#:~:text=Like%20your%20dissertation%20or%20thesis%2C%20the%20proposal%20will,Your%20supervisor%E2%80%99s%20name%204%20The%20institution%20and%20department
 <li> Research on how to use C#, React and API's in one project (previewed in order to pick and find one to watch in its entirety): https://youtu.be/gpfP60KjmZU, https://youtu.be/NemyDIUcC64, https://youtu.be/2ayNDsqtjHs,
 <li> Research on using azure (previewed in order to pick and find one to watch in its entirety): https://youtu.be/_TUaTNc8czU.
 Decided not to use azure.
-<li> Research on google maps api (overview in order to pick and find one to use): https://developers.google.com/maps/apis-by-platform, https://developers.google.com/maps,(need to make account in google cloud) https://youtu.be/9e-5QHpadi0
+<li> Research on google maps api (overview in order to pick and find one to use): https://developers.google.com/maps/apis-by-platform, https://developers.google.com/maps,(need to make account in google cloud) https://youtu.be/9e-5QHpadi0, https://youtu.be/iP3DnhCUIsE
+<li> To start building use https://youtu.be/gpfP60KjmZU.
+Start watching at 14 minutes. (skip the installation stuff and the setup for the API.
+Will probably have to look at this later if you end up having to build your own API for the haunted locations.)
+<li> Research for haunted loications API: Will need geocoding to make it work with the google maps API?
 <br>
 </details>